This article was originally published on Sept. 20, 2022.

 What Did Humans Evolve From?

 Much of human evolution happened in this tiny portion of the world.
-We evolved from chimpanzees and bonobos, two species that are today found mostly in Central Africa, in places like the Democratic Republic of Congo.
+While we are both primates, we did not evolve from chimpanzees and bonobos, two species that are today found mostly in Central Africa, in places like the Democratic Republic of Congo.
 Our first known common ancestor is Sahelanthropus tchadensis, a species found in Chad that dates to around 6 million years ago.

 “There’s some evidence that the species stood upright and balanced its head on the base of a skull,” says Chris Stringer, a professor of human evolution at the Natural History Museum London.
 “But researchers aren’t in complete agreement.”
 Orrorin tugenensis, a specimen found in Kenya and known as Millennium Man, also dates back to around the same time and was about the size of a chimpanzee.